SpacemanSpliff99/AmsterdamCoin-v4/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a gitian build of PuffsCoin using a Debian VM or physical system.*
+*Setup instructions for a gitian build of PUFFScoin using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the PuffsCoin Core executables.
-It provides a way to be reasonably sure that the executables are really built from source on GitHub.
+Gitian is the deterministic build process that is used to build the PUFFScoin Core executables.
+It provides a way to be reasonably sure that the executables are really built from our official source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
-These results are compared and only if they match, the build is accepted and uploaded to puffscoin-crypto.com.
+These results are compared and only if they match, the build is accepted and uploaded to our project websites at www.puffscoin.com and www.leafycauldron.ca.

-More independent gitian builders are needed, which is why I wrote this guide.
 It is preferred to follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.

 Table of Contents
 ------------------